Pupil Premium Funding

 10. How can parents support this?

 We believe parents are integral to the academic achievement of pupils so we are looking at a way to support parents in assisting their child in the learning process.
-We will hold parent classes in literacy and maths and keep parents updated about the best way to support their children.
+We will hold parent meetings and keep parents updated about the best way to support their children.